yvesmartindestaillades/highthroughputcellularbiology/README.md

 plot = plots.barcode_comparison_scatter_plot(study, sample)
 ```
-### How to get the list of samples, families, constructs, sections etc
+### How to get the list of samples, families, references, sections etc
-The list of samples, families, and constructs are stored in the handbook `notebooks/misc/handbook.ipynb`.
+The list of samples, families, and references are stored in the handbook `notebooks/misc/handbook.ipynb`.
 Just print the corresponding cell to get the list.

 ### How to extract the data from the dataframe
 DREEM's object `study` provides a filtering function called `get_df`.
 This function returns a dataframe with the filtered data.
 Check `notebooks/misc/handbook.ipynb`. for more details.